autosit/autosit.github.io/_posts/2019-04-25-stereo-detection.md

 * Analyze the performance of the detection method, and compare with the results from the networks that were trained by Grini (2019).
 * Write report.

+## Prerequisites

+The candidate should take
+TTK21 VSLAM and TTK25 Computer Vision for Control in parallel with the 5th year project.
+Additional background in computer vision, for example from TDT4171 Artificial intelligence methods or TDT4265 Computer vision and deep learning, will be useful.

 ## References